Article

 This ratio represents the number of times in a stated period that your company collected its average AR balance.
 It’s a direct measure of how efficient your receivables process is.

-AR turnover = Net credit sales / Average accounts receivable
+AR turnover = net credit sales / average accounts receivable

-And we use net sales to factor in discounts and other incentives.
-These help get cash in more quickly, but also eat into profit.
+Note: Net credit sales excludes up-front cash payments - these aren’t receivables.
+Net sales also factors in discounts and other incentives.
+While these help get cash in more quickly, they also eat into profit.
 There’s a point where this becomes inefficient, which will be reflected in your ratio.

-We saw above that your daily average sales were £27,397 (10,000,000 / 365).
-Let’s assume that all of these are receivables, and no discounts were offered.
+Your daily average sales are (£10,000,000/365 = £27,397.
+Let’s assume that all of these are receivables and no discounts were offered.

 You had £1.5 million in accounts receivable outstanding at the start of the year, and £1 million at the end.
-The daily average is therefore £3,425.
+The daily average is therefore £3,425 (1,250,000/365).

-AR turnover ratio = 8.
+AR turnover ratio is 27,397/3,425 = 8.
 This means you convert receivables to cash 8 times per year.

 Note: Whether you use daily figures (as above), monthly, or yearly, the turnover ratio should be the same.